fkr4eng/stafo/data/V0/formalized_statements_v0.md

         - 'out1' is an instance of 'Sprungantwort'
         - 'system1' 'has input signal' 'in1'
         - 'system1' 'has output signal' 'out1'
-        - 'dout1' is instance of 'reellwertige Funktion'
+        - 'dout1' is an instance of 'reellwertige Funktion'
         - There is an equation:
             - formalized left hand side: 'dout1'
             - formalized right hand side: 'Zeitableitung'('out1')
-        - 'ddout1' is instance of 'reellwertige Funktion'
+        - 'ddout1' is an instance of 'reellwertige Funktion'
         - There is an equation:
             - formalized left hand side: 'ddout1'
             - formalized right hand side: 'Zeitableitung'('dout1')